peter5000/Theorem-Proving-In-Lean-Solutions/README.md

 # Solutions to Theorem Proving in Lean (TPIL)

+_Written by Peter Oh, with contributions and edits by Herman Chau._

 This repository contains solutions to the exercises in sections 3, 4, 5, 7, and 8 of the textbook [Theorem Proving in Lean](https://lean-lang.org/theorem_proving_in_lean4/).
 The solutions are written in Lean 4, specifically v4.12.0-rc1.

 ## Setting up Lean